 By CARLO PIOVANOAssociated Press

-Benchmark crude oil contract for February delivery was up $1.27 to $94.37 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract fell 5 cents to close at $93.10 per barrel on the Nymex on Wednesday.
+Benchmark crude for September delivery was down 86 cents to $106.08 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract fell 95 cents on Friday.

 Pamela Sampson in Bangkok contributed to this report.